AA-CubeSat-Team/soci-gnc/README.md

 ### Data Types in FSW
 - all data types should be clearly defined
 - do not default to using doubles for everything; think about what data type is required for the job.
-  - But do use 64-bits for floating point numbers (ie double, not single, precision).
+  - But do use 64-bits for floating point numbers (i.e., double, not single, precision).